Question: I am from France, acting in the name of my partner's company, and I need to collect a debt from Romania. Can your law firm help me?

-Because of the erratic business climate in Romania the debts recovery procedure became a major chapter of our daily activity.
-Our lawyers are higly skilled in recovering debts from physical persons and legal entities, Romanian or foreign.
+Answer: Because of the erratic business climate in Romania, the debt recovery procedure became a major chapter of our daily activity.
+Our team of lawyers in Bucharest is higly skilled in recovering debts from physical persons and legal entities, Romanian or foreign.
 Since we are thoroughly familiar with this field, we always manage to develop efficient mechanisms for debt recovery instances.

-We provide professional legal assistance consisting in: drafting notices, summons for payment procedures, forced execution procedures, etc. Before initiating any legal actions our lawyers will make every effort to amicably recover the debt.
+We provide professional legal assistance consisting in: drafting notices, summons for payment procedures, forced execution procedures etc. Before initiating any legal actions, one of our lawyers will make every effort to amicably recover the debt.

 Our fee for all these procedures can vary depending on the amounts disputed.
 A success fee may be added to the final costs depending on the difficulty and the duration of the dispute.